gilesc/lein-chronic/README.md

            lein chronic

+The lein chronic process will now run until you kill it.
 In the above examples, "taskA" would run the main method of the myproj.a namespace every 5 minutes, while taskB would create an uberjar at 11PM every weekday night.

 ## TODO